fredericodes/DigitalDiary/README.md

 ## How to run the application?
 1. To run the application, make sure docker and docker-compose is installed.
 2. git clone this repository
-3. To run both the frontend and backend applications, run the command:
+3. To run both the frontend and backend applications, in root of the app directory, run the command: `docker-compose up -d`

-`docker-compose up -d`
+4. In browser, go to http://localhost:7001 to view diary note application.

 ## Demo
 https://app.diarynote.net